htglvl/WebGLCV/README.md

 These are the many ways you can help:

 - Submit patches and features
-- Recommendation to this game by email me on htglvl@gmail.com
+- Recommendation to this game by emailing me at htglvl@gmail.com
 - Report bugs